 - numbers without comma separators

-- additional data you want to add to your list, like job title or company name
+- additional data you want to add, like job title or company name

-The address field is designed to contain each contact’s complete mailing address, which can be used with segmentation and other features.
-This field is automatically included when you create a list, but is hidden from signup forms unless you choose to make it visible.
+The address field is designed to contain each contact’s complete mailing address, which can be used with postcards, segmentation, and other features.
+This field is automatically included when you create an audience, but is hidden from signup forms unless you choose to make it visible.

 - Include each contact’s complete address, including the zip code and country.
-If the address information in your file is stored in multiple columns, combine them.
+If the address information in your file is stored in multiple columns, combine them during the import.

 - Use the two-letter country code instead of the country name.
 Our system will attempt to recognize countries by name, but it increases the likelihood of error.

-The phone field is included when you create a new list, but is hidden from signup forms unless you choose to make it visible.
+The phone field is included when you create a new audience, but is hidden from signup forms unless you choose to make it visible.
 It uses international format by default.
-If you know you’ll only have U.S. phone numbers, choose the (###) ###-#### format.
+If you know you’ll only have US phone numbers, choose the (###) ###-#### format on the Audience field and merge tags page.
+If you are importing SMS contacts into your audience, use the SMS phone number field instead.

 Use the zip code field in combination with text fields if you have U.S. address data stored in separate columns and don’t want to combine them.
 To store international postal codes, use an additional text field.
 Zip code fields are limited to five digits.

-Use a number field to import numbers or currency values to your list.
+Use a number field to import numbers or currency values to your audience.
 We'll add comma separators to large numbers like 1,000 or 1,000,000.
+This field shouldn’t be used for phone numbers.

 To import dates other than birthdays, use either the ISO Standard year-month-date format (YYYY-MM-DD) or month-day-year format (MM-DD-YYYY).

-If you store your contacts' birthdays in your list, you can use this information to send annual birthday automations that includes special offers or just friendly messages.
-You'll need to import this information into a birthday field instead of a regular date field.
-Be sure to use the format Month/Day (MM/DD).
+If you store your contacts' birthdays, you can use this information to send annual birthday automations that include special offers or friendly messages.

-Image fields must contain the full source URL for a hosted image, which can be used to insert personalized images in campaigns.
+Image fields must contain the full source URL for a hosted image, which can be used to insert personalized images in emails.

 In your file, label the group column to match your group category.
 For each contact, include their group names.
 To add a contact to more than one group name, separate each name with a comma and a space.